lucasvienna/blogfolio/src/data/posts/empire-pt1.md

 due to Diesel's opinions.
 For example, composite primary keys comprised of two foreign keys are supported, but require extra boilerplate and aren't as streamlined as a single `id` primary key.

+One surprising benefit of learning an ORM system like Diesel was the improvement to my regular SQL knowledge.
+As it turns out, learning how to write semantic Diesel is essentially the same as learning proper SQL, but somewhat easier due to the strict type system.
+For example, the nature of left joins causing the right hand-side of results to be nullable shored up a gap I didn't even know I had regarding data integrity in joins.

 After the initial rush to get a database set up and working, I fell into a rabbithole with RPC and buffers for a homebrew protocol.
 After reading an article on game networking, I was driven to experiment with protocol buffers and bitbanging.
 It sounded like a very interesting field, and what